 What tends to be the most complicated item to dye?
 Textiles are very difficult.
 You have to make them from scratch; it’s difficult and expensive to color them.

+When did you start feeling colors?
 I think my first project in which I used a pink floor for the office of a recruiting firm in Moscow.
 Before that I had my black period when I was at architect school in Russia.
 They thought all architecture has to be snobbish, black and white, and minimalist.
 In order to exist in this environment and be part of this community I had to use black and white.
 I had to be careful with lines and parallels, and use grays.
 Once I touched the color for the first time, I didn’t know if I really wanted to be part of that environment.
 I wanted to create my own.
 It was very difficult to break the rules that I learned in my school for 10 years.
 I want to play with color, like purple, which is a very selfish color.
 One day it’s nice, and the other day it can destroy your day.

+What makes purple a selfish color?
 I don’t know; just look at it and you’ll feel it.

+So what color is next?
 I’m not sure.
 I think I’ll play with an unmentioned color that’s hard to put in one room.